 Both of these global knives are pretty lightweight and easy to use.
 But if there is a specific comparison between them then Global Classic knives are more lightweight than sai knives.

-So, if you are used to using a super lightweight knife then a global classic is a better option for you.
-But both knives have proper weight distribution so they ensure fatigue-free work for long.
+So, if you are used to using a super lightweight knife, then a global classic is a better option for you.
+But both knives have proper weight distribution, so they ensure fatigue-free work for a long time.

 Differences 5: Price